Sparsistent Estimation of Time-Varying Discrete Markov Random Fields: The Model

-Since we are primarily interested in a situation where the total number of observation $n$ is small compared to the dimension $p$, and at each time point there is only one realization of the random variable, we will have to impose some regularity conditions on the distribution generating the observations and on the rate of change of parameter $\thetav^t$ with respect to time in order to reliably estimate the graph structure $G^{\tau}$.
-We will impose two natural assumptions: the {\it sparsity} of the graphs $\{G^{t}\}_{t \in \mathcal{T}_ n}$, and the {\it smoothness} of the parameters $\thetav^t$ as functions of time, which we give in Section \ref{sec:theory}.
-Compared to the estimation of the graph structure from an {\it i.i.d.}~sample~\cite{ravikumar09high}, the main technical difficulty we have to deal with is the graph structure that changes over time.
-In order to analyze the problem in a sensible asymptotic framework, we need to assume that the graph structure ``locally'' does not change too much and, as the sample size grows, there are enough samples to estimate the graph structure in some small neighborhood.
+Since we are primarily interested in a situation where the total number of observation $n$ is small compared to the dimension $p$, our estimation task is going to be feasible only under some regularity conditions.
+We impose two natural assumptions: the {\it sparsity} of the graphs $\{G^{t}\}_{t \in \mathcal{T}_ n}$, and the {\it smoothness} of the parameters $\thetav^t$ as functions of time.
+These assumptions are precisely stated in Section~\ref{theory}.
+Intuitively, the smoothness assumption is required so that a graph structure at the time point $\tau$ can be estimated from samples close in time to~$\tau$.
+On the other hand, the sparsity assumption is required to avoid the curse of dimensionality and to ensure that a the graph structure can be identified from a small sample.

-The model given in Eq. \eqref{eq:model_mrf_intro} can be thought of as a nonparametric extension of conventional MRFs, in the similar way as the varying-coefficient models \cite{Cleveland91local, hastie93varying} are thought of as an extension to the linear regression models.
-The difference between the model given in Eq. \eqref{eq:model_mrf_intro} and an MRF model is that our model allows for parameters to change, while in MRF the parameters are considered fixed.
+The model given in Eq.~\eqref{eq:model_mrf_intro} can be thought of as a nonparametric extension of conventional MRFs, in the similar way as the varying-coefficient models \citep{Cleveland91local, hastie93varying} are thought of as an extension to the linear regression models.
+The difference between the model given in Eq.~\eqref{eq:model_mrf_intro} and an MRF model is that our model allows for parameters to change, while in MRF the parameters are considered fixed.
 Allowing parameters to vary over time increases the expressiveness of the model, and make it more suitable for longitudinal network data.
-For simplicity of presentation, in this paper we consider time-varying MRFs with only pairwise potentials as in Eq. \eqref{eq:model_mrf_intro}.
-Note that in the case of discrete MRFs there is no loss of generality by considering only pairwise interactions, since any MRF with higher-order interactions can be represented with an equivalent MRF with pairwise interactions \cite{wainwright08graphical}.
+For simplicity of presentation, in this paper we consider time-varying MRFs with only pairwise potentials as in Eq.~\eqref{eq:model_mrf_intro}.
+Note that in the case of discrete MRFs there is no loss of generality by considering only pairwise interactions, since any MRF with higher-order interactions can be represented with an equivalent MRF with pairwise interactions \citep{wainwright08graphical}.